jcmoraisjr/coreos-bootstrap/README.md

     sudo systemctl start wokd
     sudo systemctl enable wokd

+The `wokd` service will fail if firewalld or SELinux are enabled, see it's [troubleshooting](https://github.com/kimchi-project/wok/blob/master/docs/troubleshooting.md) doc.

 Configure a non privileged user to create and run VMs.
 This user doesn't need to use `sudo`.

     # Content of: /etc/polkit-1/localauthority/50-local.d/access.pkla